tmart2322/apex-async-chainable/README.md

 ## Library Overview

-Without this framework, chaining asynchronous processes in Salesforce requires tightly coupled chaining and business logic implementations.
+Without this library, chaining asynchronous processes in Salesforce requires tightly coupled chaining and business logic implementations.
 This library aims to make this process simpler by doing the following:

+-   Allows Batch, Queueable, or Schedulable to be chained.
 -   Exposes extensible classes that have the chaining logic embedded and surfaces abstract methods for custom business logic.
 -   Allows sharing of variables between chain members.
 -   Allows both promise-like chaining and list-driven chaining.
--   Allows Batch, Queueable, or Schedulable to be chained.
 -   Utilizes Finalizers for Queueables to ensure the chain can continue even if an uncaught exception is surfaced in the Queueable (including uncatchable limit exceptions).

 ### With Chainable